Reviews You Can Rely On

 Storability

 This treadmill features a pneumatic assist to help it fold.
-While its footprint gets smaller, you don't realistically gain much space.
-The 73" long footprint is reduced to 45" due to the deck's overhang while its actual footprint on the floor is 33".
-While it's not the largest of the folded treadmills we've tested, its 69" folded height is imposing in most spaces.
-The bottom of the treadmill features two wheels that, while not easy to utilize, make moving the treadmill on a hard surface possible.
-Unlike other treadmills we've tested, the entire treadmill rocks back onto two centrally located wheels, allowing you to move it like a dolly.
+While its footprint gets smaller, you don't realistically gain much in terms of space.
+The 73" long footprint is reduced to 45" due to the deck's overhang, while its actual footprint on the floor is 33".
+While it's not the largest of the folded treadmills I've tested, its 69" folded height is imposing in most spaces.
+The bottom of the treadmill features two wheels, which, although not easy to use, make moving the treadmill on a hard surface possible.
+Unlike other treadmills I've tested, the entire treadmill rocks back onto two centrally located wheels, allowing you to move it like a dolly.

 Noise

-One of the metrics we test and analyze is the noise each treadmill produces.
-To capture and compare the amount of noise, we measured the decibel output of each machine at several different settings from a fixed distance.
+One of the metrics I test and analyze is the noise each treadmill produces.
+To capture and compare the noise levels, I measured the decibel output of each machine at several different settings from a fixed distance.
 At one mph, the 7.4 AT makes 45 dB without a user on its track and 49 dB with a walker.
 At four mph, 57 dB, and 61.4 dB with a jogger on the belt.
 Sped up to 7.5 mph, the machine makes 64 dB, and with a runner, it registers 67 dB.
 The Horizon is 1.4 dB louder than the Echelon Stride 6 at four mph; while not a huge difference, it may be the difference between waking up the baby or disturbing a neighbor.

 horizon 7.4 at - measuring treadmill sound levels provided less disparity in the data...